milkbottledude/woodlands-jb_tracker/README.md

 Johorscrape will then predict the level of congestion at that moment and output an arbitrary congestion value ranging from 0 to 5.
 From 0, meaning no cars on the road at all 🤩, to 5, meaning the road is extremely congested 🚙😭🚗💨.
 The higher the value, the longer the jam will be.

 To allow the user to better visualise the congestion level 👁️, a picture showing a rough estimate of how the causeway might look like will also be shown 🛣️.
-The traffic jam length will be represented by a red line drawn on the road.
+The traffic jam length will be represented by a red line drawn on the road, as you can see below.

 ![](progress_pics/Fig-5.6-zero_to_five_pics.gif)